Prefixes in English: 40 Must-know Letter Combinations That Change the Meaning of Words

 Prefixes are hidden in hundreds of words you hear daily, but how can you practice them?

 One idea is to study a list of common prefixes, like the list we shared above.

 It can be helpful to memorize these prefixes and their definitions.

 If you think of any other example words that use these prefixes, you can add them to the list to practice.

 As you continue to study English, you can add any new prefixes you’ve learned to the list as well.
 Make sure to also write down example words so you can practice using the new prefix.

 Another way to study is to practice finding prefixes in English conversations, movies, books, magazines and videos.
 Write down any words with prefixes and try to guess what the word means before you use a dictionary.

-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.Each FluentU video includes native speakers of English, so you’ll learn how English is really spoken.
-This means you’ll hear tons of different prefixes!
+FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 - ProProfs has a quiz that focuses on the definitions of prefixes.
 It has questions like: “Which prefix means “not”?” with multiple-choice answers.
 This is a great way to study prefixes on their own.